Searching for classic New England? Our list of the best things to do in Woodstock, VT will help you find it.

-But they have great sandwiches which make for a perfect quick lunch.
+They also have great sandwiches which make for a perfect quick lunch.

 Tasty Dinner in Woodstock – Worthy Kitchen

-In an unassuming brown building, you’ll find the delicious Worthy Kitchen, a super casual eatery that is really crowded—and with good reason.
+In an unassuming brown building, you’ll find the delicious Worthy Kitchen, a super casual eatery that is often really crowded–and with good reason.
 This place is deeeelish.

 Don’t miss the nice local beer menu, either.